YottaDB/YDBDoc/MessageRecovery/errors.rst

 GDE Error: This indicates that the name nnnn contains both * and subscripts which is not allowed.

-Action: Specify a wildcard (*) or subscripts, but not both.
+Action: Specify either a wildcard (*) or subscripts, but not both.

 -------------------
 NAMSTARTBAD